TRACK CHAIR

 - Simplify reality, but do not be simplistic

-- Keep theory and methodology in the background (perhaps include your methods in an appendix, but write it so that it is accessible to non-academic readers).
+- Keep theory and methodology in the background (include your methods in an appendix, but write it to be accessible to non-academic readers).

 - Use literature and in-depth evidence to give credibility and generalizability.